Validity, Sparse Holes, and Breadth in Language Generation: Banach Density, Topology, and Geometry: Higher Dimensional Model: topology plus geometric discrepancy

 \subsubsection{Some results and first attempts}

 We begin with a simple observation.
 Suppose we define the asymptotic lower density by restricting to boxes (i.e., axis-parallel rectangles with equal side lengths) anchored at the origin $(0,\dots,0)$.
-Then, analogous to the optimal one-dimensional asymptotic lower density bound of \cite{kleinberg2026density}, we again obtain the optimal density in this setting. \begin{thm} For any countable collection of languages $\mX$ with underlying set of strings being $\mU_1 \times \dots \times \mU_d$ where each $\mU_i$ is again a countable set of strings, and whose Cantor-Bendixson rank is finite.
+Then, analogous to our optimal one-dimensional asymptotic lower density bound from \cite{kleinberg2026density}, we again obtain the optimal density in this setting. \begin{thm} For any countable collection of languages $\mX$ with underlying set of strings being $\mathbb{Z}^d$.
 Then there exists an algorithm that generates in the limit so that the asymptotic lower density of the algorithm output in the true language is always $1/2$. \end{thm} For this asymptotic lower density notion, we do not require the boxes to be degenerate, i.e, we do not need to require $\frac{|\mathbb{B}(0,r)\cap B|}{\mathrm{poly}\log r} \to \infty,$ since the discrepancy over boxes $\mathbb{B}(0,r)$ anchored at the origin is $o\big(|\mathbb{B}(0,r)\cap B|\big)$ as $r \to \infty$ (for example similar to chessboard coloring).
 Consequently, the upper bound of $1/2$ is always achievable.

-The matching lower bound follows directly from the one-dimensional result, Theorem~\ref{thm:finiterank}.
+The matching lower bound follows from our one-dimensional lower asymptotic density theorem of \cite{kleinberg2026density}.
+Optimality already follows from the usual singleton speed-one benchmark.
 We also explain why this approach does not extend to higher dimensions in the Banach density setting. \begin{proof}[Proof of Theorem \ref{thm:asympHD}] We first create a bijective mapping $\rho: \mathbb{Z}^d \to \mathbb{N}$.
 Let $S_k = \{x \in \mathbb{Z}^d \mid \|x\|_\infty = k\}$.
 Thus

 Let $N(x)$ be the number of points $z$ on the same shell $S_k$ that come strictly before $x$ in lexicographical order: Then define Clearly $\rho(x)$ is bijective, and most importantly, any box $\mathbb{B}(0,r)$ is mapped by $\rho$ to a consecutive interval in $\mathbb{N}$ starting at $0$.
-Therefore, the algorithm strategy should be first transforming $\mathbb{Z}^d$ to $\mathbb{N}$ by $\rho$, and follow the same algorithm as in the one-dimensional case \cite{kleinberg2026density}.
+Therefore, the algorithm strategy should be first transforming $\mathbb{Z}^d$ to $\mathbb{N}$ by $\rho$, and follow our one-dimensional algorithm from \cite{kleinberg2026density}.
 Then the lower asymptotic density in the $d$-dimensional case is the same as the lower asymptotic density in the one-dimensional case, which is $1/2$. \end{proof}

 When working with Banach lower density, we restrict attention, for simplicity, to axis-parallel boxes $\mathbb{B}(x,r)$, i.e., rectangles whose side lengths are all equal to $r$.
 A natural first attempt is to mimic the proof of Theorem~\ref{thm:finiterank}, the one-dimensional case.
 The topological component carries over unchanged, as the dimension does not affect the underlying topology.
 For the algorithmic part, an attempt would be to similarly follow Theorem~\ref{thm:finiterank} by outputting, at each step $t$, an element $o_t \in P_t$ that is closest (in Euclidean distance) to the adversarial input $w_t$.
 However, this approach encounters a fundamental obstacle: it leads to too many leaking elements, as characterized in Claim~\ref{claim:leaking}.